J-Sanderson/100-days-of-code/log-round2.md

 Set up a toggle function that fires upon clicking the header containing the recipe name and switches the Recipe component's 'display' state to either true or false depending on its current state.
 This is then passed to the child Ingredients component as a prop.
 Ingredients then displays a div with either a list of ingredients, or a blank none displaying div, depending on that prop's value.

+Next up I need to be able to add, edit, and delete the recipes.
+This means setting them up as a component state.
+I think I'm going to again let the top component, App, handle the state as it owns the Add button - it can handle talking to the browser storage, then pass the data onto its child, RecipeList, which then renders as many Recipe components as it has to.
+First of all, I want to put my default recipes into the browser storage.
+I imagine I'll only want to do this the first time a user visits, as on any subsequent visits I'll want to load any changes they made.

 **Thoughts:** Having a process of events to follow (start static, work out data flow) is very helpful.
 I feel like I'm following a logical order rather than looking at a huge pile of things to do and no idea where to begin.

 **Link to work:** [Recipe Box](https://codepen.io/jsanderson/pen/WZXERR)